-Therapeutic Listening can be done in 30 minute sections every day of the week, however, this will depend on what the person needs.
+Therapeutic Listening can be done in 30 minute, daily sessions.
+However, the frequency depends on what the person needs.

 Therapeutic Listening summary

 Listening goes beyond the biological process that human beings have.
-It is possible to hear while being present in the same space as an interlocutor, however, it is necessary to be focused on the gestures and the message that this person is saying in order to validate the listening and connect with the cognitive process of thinking and learning while being attentive to the communication.
+It is possible to hear while being present in the same space as an interlocutor.
+However, it is necessary to be focused on the gestures and the message that this person is broadcasting.

-Therapeutic Listening is a great way to put listening into practice and develop skills that need to be improved in daily life.
+Therapeutic Listening is a great way to put listening into practice and to develop skills.
 For children, this method is a good option for breaking down interpersonal and social barriers at the child’s stage of development.
-Apart from the use of healthy supportive conversation, music and sounds can also be used as a form of therapeutic listening in the development of communication and social skills, and even positive behaviour, so that the child can feel safe and calm by clearing the mind with something artistic and communicative.
+Apart from the use of healthy supportive conversation, music and sounds can also be used as a form of therapeutic listening.

 It’s your turn